-Kingston City Council has been divided into twenty-one suburbs for the purpose of tree management.
-Refer Attachment 1 - Program Tree Maintenance Suburb Map.
+Kingston City Council has been divided into 22 (Twenty-Two) zones for the purpose of tree management.
+Refer Attachment 1 -Program Tree Maintenance Zones.

 Attachment 3 maps - delineates the declared area for Electric Line pruning by the Kingston City Council within its municipal boundaries.
 The overhead Electric Lines that are required to be kept clear of vegetation are predominantly on the road reservations of the streets shown.